Walhampton School

 Co-curricular

-Every day everyone takes part in sport, with children encouraged to find one they love, helped along by a new pathway programme which allows pupils from Year 5 to specialise in the one they’re passionate about, a great way to grow talent.
-There are plenty to choose from: traditional team games (academy programmes in rugby and netball provide one-to-one sessions and extra training for gifted pupils), archery, golf, swimming (there’s an outdoor pool that comes into its own in the summer term), riding and sailing.
-The latter two are both co- and extracurricular, and carriage riding is also offered as a club.
-The focus is on enjoying the outdoors as much as taking part in competitive fixtures, and the Arts Trail that leads to a Hobbit House and the assault course both foster a spirit of fun and adventure.
+As well as traditional team games (academy programmes in rugby and netball provide one-to-one sessions and extra training for gifted pupils), pupils can do golf all year round (between school and the adjacent Lymington Golf Club with a driving range and 9 hole course), swimming (there’s an outdoor pool that comes into its own in the summer term), riding, and sailing and rowing in nearby Lymington.
+The school excels at tournaments, in both team and individual events.
+But the focus is on enjoying the outdoors as much as taking part in competitive fixtures, and the Arts Trail and assault course both foster a spirit of fun and adventure, and riding and sailing are both co- and extracurricular.

 Boarding